zouxu09/TinyZero/README.md

 # TinyZero
 ![image](cover.png)

-This is a fork of veRL for reimplmenting [DeepSeek R1 Zero](https://github.com/deepseek-ai/DeepSeek-R1).
-You can refer to [original verl readme](OLD_README.md) for detailed information of veRL.
+TinyZero is a reproduction of [DeepSeek R1 Zero](https://github.com/deepseek-ai/DeepSeek-R1).
+We built upon [veRL](https://github.com/volcengine/verl).

+Through RL, the 3B base LM develops self-verification and search abilities all on its own

+You can experience the Ahah moment yourself for < $30

 Twitter thread: https://x.com/jiayi_pirate/status/1882839370505621655